balland/propcheck/README.md

 ## Documentation

-The only documentation so far is this README file and the [API reference](http://www.dartdocs.org/documentation/propcheck/0.5.0/index.html#propcheck).
+The only documentation so far is this README and the [API reference](http://www.dartdocs.org/documentation/propcheck/0.5.0/index.html#propcheck).

 ## Quick Start